belcour/AltaBRDF/README.md

 [Mitsuba](http://http://mitsuba-renderer.org/) plugin to load [ALTA](http://alta.gforge.inria.fr/) BRDFs and perform rendering of fitted BRDFs.

+*Note:* This BRDF plugin for Mitsuba is created using the head of the master branch of ALTA.
+It will probably not compile with ALTA `v0.2`.

 ## Build

 To build this package, you can SCons or CMake.
 For example with scons: